 These signs and symptoms usually become prominent in the late teens or early 20s.
 There are even higher risks of developing chronic diseases with this condition, such as diabetes type 2 and increased levels of blood cholesterol levels.

 What Causes PCOS?

 Doctors so far cannot explain what exactly causes PCOS, but they tend to believe that it is the excess levels of male hormones that prevent ovaries from regular ovulation.
-There are three main causes of PCOS; genes, insulin, resistance, and inflammation.
+There are four main causes of PCOS genes, insulin, resistance, and inflammation.
 Whatever causes PCOS in women, the complication is always related to weight gain.
 PCOS comes with a baggage of long-term complications with it.

 Useful Tips for Managing Your Weight along with PCOS